PAskey/SPDT/README.md

 #Plot the selectivity function
 plot(pvals~Fish_lengths)

-#However, you can access this selectivity funciton directly by simply typing
+#However, you can access this selectivity function directly by simply typing
 select_lookup
 ```